1920 Auckland Rugby League season: Carlaw Park site found

 At the end of the season an inspection was made of the site where Carlaw Park would emerge.
 It was decided that the ground would be named ‘Carlaw Athletic Park’.
 The land had been purchased years earlier.
 It was noted that the site was “excellently situated for the purpose for which it is intended, and provides sufficient space for two playing grounds.
 Natural slopes on two sides will give room for a large number of spectators...”.

 Monteith Shield (first grade championship)

 Maritime won the first grade title with City Rovers finishing in second position.
 Three grounds were used for the competition, Victoria Park, the Auckland Domain, and the Devonport Domain.
 Thirty eight matches were played which was the most in the competitions history to this point.
 Unlike in previous seasons all clubs were able to survive until the end of the season and fulfill the majority, or all, of their fixture obligations.

+Statistics

+Including the knockout games there were 43 first grade games played with 249 tries, 114 conversions, 43 penalties, 4 drop goals, and 3 goals from a mark.
+The average number of points per game was 25, an increase of 3 points from the previous season.
+There were 5.8 tries per game, compared to 5.35 the previous season.
+With 114 conversions from 249 attempts the successful percentage was only 45.8.